This spot has been added by

 A pretty rare dwarf lionfish in Nungwi Beach shallows.

-At about 100 meters from shore, a sandy slope slides into the blue.
-A few heads and pinnacles, teeming with life, are found in some places (↕9-14ft/3-5m), but can only be really explored by skin/freedivers.
+At about 110 yards from shore, a sandy slope slides into the blue.
+A few heads and pinnacles, teeming with life, are found in some places (↕9-14ft), but can only be explored by skin/freedivers.

 This spot usually offers a very calm sea, with no waves.
-Visibility is average to good, more cloudy when the tide comes in.
-Some days, the currents bring down many small jellyfish along the coast, making snorkeling very unpleasant.
+Visibility is average to good, and is cloudier when the tide comes in.
+Some days, the currents bring many small jellyfish along the coast, making snorkeling very unpleasant.

 Roundbelly cowfish in Nungwi Beach